-• Deferred outflows of resources for pension - Reported for the City in the government-wide financial statement of net position.
-This deferred outflow results from pension plan contributions made after the measurement date of the net pension liability and the results of differences between expected and actual actuarial experiences.
+• Deferred outflows of resources for pension activities - Reported in the government wide financial statement of net position, this deferred outflow results from pension plan contributions made after the measurement date of the net pension liability and the results of differences between expected and actual investment earnings and differences between expected and actual actuarial experiences.
 The deferred outflows of resources related to pensions resulting from City contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the next fiscal year.
+The deferred outflows relating to plan investment earnings will be amortized over a period of five year.
+The other pension related deferred outflows will be amortized over 6.52 years or the expected remaining service lives of all employees (active and inactive employees) that are provided with pensions through the pension plan.